kusor/triton-kbmapi/docs/index.md

 **Field**        | **Required** | **Description**
 -----------------|--------------|-----------------
-model            | No       | The model of the token. serial           | No       | The serial number of the token (if available). cn\_uuid         | Yes      | The UUID of the compute node that contains this token. guid             | Yes      | The GUID of the provisioned token. pin              | Yes      | The pin of the provisioned token. recovery\_tokens | Yes      | An array of recovery tokens.
-Used to recover the encryption keys of a zpool protected by this token.
-Also used when replacing a token.
-When the recovery configuration is updated, a new recovery token is generated and added to the list. pubkeys          | Yes      | A JSON object containing the _public_ keys of the token. pubkeys.9a       | Yes      | The public key used for authentication after the token has been unlocked. pubkeys.9d       | Yes      | The public key used for encryption after the token has been unlocked. pubkeys.9e       | Yes      | The public key used for authenticating the token itself without a pin (e.g. used when requesting the pin of a token). attestation      | No       | The attestation certificates for the corresponding pubkeys.
+model            | No       | The model of the pivtoken. serial           | No       | The serial number of the pivtoken (if available). cn\_uuid         | Yes      | The UUID of the compute node that contains this pivtoken. guid             | Yes      | The GUID of the provisioned pivtoken. pin              | Yes      | The pin of the provisioned pivtoken. recovery\_tokens | Yes      | An array of recovery tokens.
+Used to recover the encryption keys of a zpool protected by this pivtoken.
+Also used when replacing a pivtoken.
+When the recovery configuration is updated, a new recovery token is generated and added to the list. pubkeys          | Yes      | A JSON object containing the _public_ keys of the pivtoken. pubkeys.9a       | Yes      | The public key used for authentication after the pivtoken has been unlocked. pubkeys.9d       | Yes      | The public key used for encryption after the pivtoken has been unlocked. pubkeys.9e       | Yes      | The public key used for authenticating the pivtoken itself without a pin (e.g. used when requesting the pin of a pivtoken). attestation      | No       | The attestation certificates for the corresponding pubkeys.

-Note that when provisioning a token, if any of the optional fields are known, (e.g. `attestation` or `serial`) they should be supplied during provisioning.
+Note that when provisioning a pivtoken, if any of the optional fields are known, (e.g. `attestation` or `serial`) they should be supplied during provisioning.

-#### Token History
+#### Pivtoken History

-As a failsafe measure, when a token is deleted, the entry from the token bucket is saved into a history bucket.
-This bucket retains up to `KBMAPI_HISTORY_DURATION` days of token data (see [#kbmapi-history]).
+As a failsafe measure, when a pivtoken is deleted, the entry from the pivtoken bucket is saved into a history bucket.
+This bucket retains up to `KBMAPI_HISTORY_DURATION` days of pivtoken data (see [#kbmapi-history]).

-The history bucket looks very similar to the token bucket:
+The history bucket looks very similar to the pivtoken bucket:

 ```
 {
     "desc": "token history",
-    "name": "token_history",
+    "name": "pivtoken_history",
     "schema": {
         "index": {
             "guid": { "type": "string" },